 The Importance of Having a Professional Email Address When Applying for Jobs

-You spend countless hours perfecting your resume.
+You spend countless hours writing a compelling resume.
 Every accomplishment is highlighted.
 Every keyword is carefully placed.

 But there’s one small piece of information that can get your resume tossed out even before a recruiter or hiring manager gets to the good stuff.
 That one piece of information is your email address.